ACCIDENTAL

 CATASTROPHE PERILS

 This is the expression that is used to describe hurricane and earthquake and resultant events such as flooding.
-CONDITION

 In an insurance policy "conditions" are the rules for the operation of the cover.
 For example a claims condition tells you what you must do to make a claim.